 This beautiful city of Roanoke sits pretty between the Allegheny and Blue Ridge Mountains.
 Its rich history and picturesque location just off of the Appalachian Trail lend it a unique combination of both a rural and urban feel.

 The quaint mountain town has come a long way since it was called “Big Lick.”
-Once a railway hub, Roanoke is now the perfect place to let off some steam.
-The bustling town is home to enough museums, nature, culture, and restaurants to fill a weekend—or more!—no matter who you choose as your travel companions.
+Once a railway hub, Roanoke now teems with cool tourist attractions and outdoor activities and is the perfect place for travelers to let off some steam.
+The bustling town is home to enough museums, nature, parks, culture, shops, restaurants, wineries, and craft breweries to fill a weekend—or more!—no matter who you choose as your travel companions.

-Not sure where to start?
+Not sure where to start exploring one of Virginia’s finest travel destinations?
 Plan the perfect itinerary with our top picks for the best places to visit in Roanoke, VA!

 Mill Mountain Park